raven-dev-ops/helldivers2_discord_bot/privacy_policy.md

 This Privacy Policy describes how this Helldivers 2 Discord bot (the "Bot") processes information when it is invited to and used on a Discord server (the "Server").
 The Bot is operated by the Server owner and/or bot maintainer (collectively, "we", "us", or "our").

+The Bot's source code is open source and released under the MIT License.
+If you self-host your own instance of the Bot, you are the controller for any data processed by that deployment and should treat this policy as a template to adapt to your community and jurisdiction.

 By using the Bot, you agree to this Privacy Policy.
 If you do not agree, do not use the Bot.